benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q189.png)

-Green rectangles and orange rectangles below a horizontal quantifier can also be **chained**.
+Green rectangles and orange rectangles below a relationship can also be **chained**.
 When chained, each element serves as a filtering step.
 The branch's constraint is met only if there is an assignment that passes all the filtering steps.

 Here is an example: